Introduction to Rendering in 3ds Max

 Step 2: And click on the Units Setup option.

 Step 3: A dialog box will open; there are two options for setting the unit.

 Step 4: Metric for setting unit in Meter, Centimeter, etc.

 Step 5: And the other one is the US standard for setting units in Feet and Inches.

 Step 6: We have a system unit step option here.
-We generally take its unit in inches because when we import any other model in or project then there will be no change occur in the unit of the imported model.
-Now press Ok to set unit.
+We generally take its unit in inches because when we import any other model in or project, there will be no change in the imported model unit.
+Now press Ok to set the unit.

 Rendering and Render Setup in 3D Max Software

 Below are the steps showing the rendering setup option:

 - We have four viewports here in our working area are Top view, Front view, Left view, and Perspective view.
 We can draw our object in any one of them at any time of our working, and that object will display in all viewport.